EduardCovrig/Bug-Tracking-Proiect-TW/back/api/README.md

 # REST API Structure (EN)

-I divided the backend into **4 distinct folders**, each handling a specific part of the process.
+I divided the backend into **4 distinct folders** + 1 middleware for authentication, each handling a specific part of the process.
 Inside each of these, there will be multiple files, like **"tableFolder"**, where:
  - **table** represents the name of the database table being worked with
  - **Folder** represents the type of actions that will be found there: